Stella Duffy

 Stella Frances Silas Duffy OBE (born 1963) is a London-born writer and theatremaker.
 Born in London, she spent her childhood in New Zealand before returning to the UK.

 Early life and education

-Born in London in 1962 to a New Zealand father and an English mother, Duffy is the youngest in a family of seven children.
-The family moved to New Zealand when Duffy was five, and Duffy later returned to London.
+Born in London in 1963 to a New Zealand father and an English mother, Duffy is the youngest in a family of seven children.
+She spent her early childhood on a council estate in Woolwich.
+The family moved to Tokoroa, New Zealand when Duffy was five, and Duffy later returned to London.
 She studied English literature and drama at Victoria University of Wellington.